Can I Use Niacinamide After An AHA/BHA Peel?

 Niacinamide works as an anti-inflammatory, which helps to calm and soothe irritated skin and acne-prone breakouts.

-It is an ideal product for oily skin and skin types prone to breakouts, as it helps control sebum production on the skin while minimizing the appearance of enlarged pores.
+It is an ideal product for oily skin and skin types prone to breakouts, as it helps control sebum production and minimize the appearance of enlarged pores.

-By controlling sebum production while also working to reduce pore size, skin that is prone to breakouts will look and feel more balanced.
+By controlling sebum production and reducing pore size, skin prone to breakouts will look and feel more balanced.

-Along with reducing breakouts, niacinamide also helps to reduce and even out discoloration.
+Along with reducing breakouts, niacinamide also helps even out discoloration.

 Niacinamide works to even out discoloration caused by sun damage, acne spots, and melasma by preventing pigment transfer throughout the skin.

-Including niacinamide will help give skin a brightened and evened appearance with continued use.
+Including niacinamide will help give skin a brighter, more even appearance with continued use.

-Niacinamide also works to reduce the appearance of fine lines and wrinkles, aiding in smoothing the texture of your skin.
+Niacinamide also helps reduce the appearance of fine lines and wrinkles, smoothing your skin’s texture.

-Niacinamide also encourages the production of ceramides in the skin, which are lipids that help to protect the moisture barrier.
+Niacinamide also encourages the production of ceramides in the skin, lipids that help protect the skin’s moisture barrier.

-With the ceramide and lipid production increased, moisture is able to be well-retained, and it is protected against transepidermal water loss.
+With ceramide and lipid production increased, moisture is well-retained and protected against transepidermal water loss.

-Which helps skin look and feel hydrated and plump.
+This helps the skin look and feel hydrated and plump.

 Boosting the moisture barrier, along with increased lipid production, will also help the skin appear firmer.